 “The Last Time I Felt Like This” – Johnny Mathis and Jane Olivor (Hamlisch/Bergman/Bergman) from Same Time, Next Year

-Marvin Hamlisch was the 1970s answer to Henry Mancini.
-Like the ubiquitous Mancini a decade earlier, Hamlisch had the uncanny ability to place his film songs on the charts, and this No. 15 AC duet from 1978’s Same Time Next Year was no different.
+Like Henry Mancini a decade earlier, Hamlisch had the uncanny ability to place his film songs on the charts, and this No. 15 AC duet from 1978’s Same Time Next Year was just one stellar example.
 Ellen Burstyn and Alan Alda starred in the movie version of the 1975 play by Bernard Slade, creator of television’s Bewitched, and its theme “The Last Time I Felt Like This” with lyrics by Alan and Marilyn Bergman received an Academy Award nomination.

 “Meet Mark” (Hamlisch) from the motion picture The Informant!